VPC Andorra XV

 Voluntaris de Protecció Civil Andorra Rugby XV (commonly known as VPC Andorra XV) is a rugby union team based in Andorra la Vella, Andorra.
-Nowadays the Andorran rugby club plays in the French Championship since 1986 after being participated in the Catalan Rugby Championship.
+The Andorran rugby club currently plays in the Spanish Rugby Division of Honor B after having participated in French competitions until 2022.

 History

 Origins and foundation

 Rugby is one of the most traditional sports in Andorra.
 VPC Andorra XV was founded in 1961 as the rugby union section of FC Andorra (Secció de Rugbi del Futbol Club Andorra).
 A group of students who had practiced rugby during their stay in France and Spain, decided to introduce it in the country.
 Later the club was renamed VPC Andorra Rugby XV.
 The acronyms "VPC" means Civil Protection Volunteers (Voluntaris de Protecció Civil in Catalan).
 The original idea was to get the orders of the fire chief and the service of the country, whenever necessary, to collaborate on various tasks of civil protection: fires, finding missing persons, mountain rescue, in collaboration service order (arrival of the Tour, visit the coprinces, etc...).
 Although the country currently has an effective structure for Civil Protection, the club is still in its determination to cooperate whenever necessary.